spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 Business models on the project level should avoid creating private API from the Core level.

-### Example of code that causes an upgradability error
+Example of code that causes an upgradability error:

 `CustomerAccessFilter` contains creating `CustomerAccessReader` in the `constructor` method.